 Party financing in Bulgaria is regulated by the Political Parties Act originally adopted in April 1990.
 Parties are financed through a combination of a state subsidy, membership dues, property income, and sale of publications and royalties.
 They are also allowed to draw bank credit up to a set cap.
 Anonymous donations are not allowed, and donations can be made only by individuals, not by companies or other legal entities.
 The audit office oversees party financing in Bulgaria.
 Every year parties are obliged to submit a full financial report, including a description of all their properties and an income statement.
-Reports from parties with budgets larger than ₹25,000 must be certified by an independent financial auditor.
+Reports from parties with budgets larger than €25,000 must be certified by an independent financial auditor.
 In addition to the annual reports, parties, coalitions or nominating committees are obliged to submit special financial reports after each electoral campaign.
 The audit office is obliged to publish all these reports online, perform a thorough audit of the reports, and prepare and publish online its own auditing report.
 Parties are subject to sanctions for irregularities in their financial reporting.
-The likelihood of political sanctions being exercised are increased as well by the fact that all reports are made available online.
+The likelihood of political sanctions being exercised is increased by the fact that all reports are made available online.

 Despite legal provisions to the contrary, in practice, non-regulated party financing seems to be available, as all parties have "concentric circles" of firms that finance the parties in exchange for political patronage.
-A second problem with party financing in

-Bulgaria is that the legal framework has tended to benefit the larger parties.
-This has mainly been because the funding that parties receive from the state is linked to the number of votes cast for them in the most recent parliamentary election.
+A second problem with party financing in Bulgaria is that the legal framework has tended to favor the larger parties because the funding that parties receive from the state is linked to the number of votes cast for them in the most recent parliamentary election.
 This has made it difficult for small new parties to emerge without significant private financial support.

-In the national referendum that accompanied the presidential elections in November 2016, a majority of three-quarters of voters opted for limiting state subsidies to parties to 1 BGN per voter.
-Since the turnout was slightly lower than in the 2014 parliamentary elections, however, the referendum was not binding.
+In the national referendum that accompanied the presidential elections in November 2016, a majority of three-quarters of voters opted for limiting state subsidies to parties to BGN 1 per voter, down from BGN 11 per voter presently.
+Since turnout was slightly lower than in the 2014 parliamentary elections, however, the referendum was not binding.
+In 2017, parliament did not consider the proposal.